-The primary reason for the changes in gross profit for the year ended December 31, 2015, compared to the same period in 2014, was the acquisition of the XTRAC and VTRAC businesses on June 22, 2015.
-The gross profit related to these businesses was included from June 23, 2015 through December 31, 2015 and was allocated to the two Dermatology Procedures segments.
-There was no corresponding gross profit for the year ended December 31, 2014.
-Additionally, during the year ended December 31, 2015 we initiated plans to develop an updated version of the MelaFind system and, accordingly, determined that a majority of our existing inventory of MelaFind systems and related parts exceeded our requirements.
+The primary reason for the change in gross profit for the year ended December 31, 2016, compared to the same period in 2015, was during the year ended December 31, 2015 we had initiated plans to develop an updated version of the MelaFind system and, accordingly, determined that a majority of our existing inventory of MelaFind systems and related parts exceeded our requirements.
 As a result, we wrote-off the excess and obsolete inventory on our MelaFind systems and related components and incurred a charge of \$4,818.
 We also had an impairment charge of \$920 of property and equipment related to the MelaFind systems.